-12.5.5 Site Plan Control
+12.5.6 Site Plan Control

-1. As part of the Site Plan Control process, the Town may include conditions of approval requiring reciprocal easements in perpetuity between properties or public access easements to ensure connectivity is maintained between development that fronts onto private streets.
+1. As part of the Site Plan Control process, the City may include conditions of approval requiring reciprocal easements in perpetuity between properties or public access easements to ensure connectivity is maintained between development that fronts onto private streets.

-12.5.6 Servicing
+12.5.7 Servicing

-The Town's Urban MESP completed in 2014 determined that the Town's existing water distribution system is generally sufficiently sized to accommodate the planned intensification within the Bernard KDA.
+The City's Urban MESP completed in 2014 determined that the City's existing water distribution system is generally sufficiently sized to accommodate the planned intensification within the Bernard KDA.
 This analysis was confirmed through the background work conducted prior to the adoption of this Secondary Plan.
 Further refinements to the system will be required at the time of development when additional site plan information is available.

-The Town's Urban MESP did not identify any issues regarding the capacity of the existing storm sewer network within the area of the Bernard KDA.
+The City's 2014 Urban MESP did not identify any issues regarding the capacity of the existing storm sewer network within the area of the Bernard KDA.
 With the development of new streets, additional storm sewers will be required to safely convey the runoff from the roadways to an appropriate outlet and to provide safe access of the roadways.
-The proposed storm sewers will be designed as per the Town's standards.
+The proposed storm sewers will be designed as per the City's standards.

 The sanitary servicing analysis indicates that there is sufficient existing and future reserve capacity in the current sanitary collection system to service the northeast, northwest and southeast quadrants of the KDA.
 The existing sanitary sewer (Reach C) servicing the southwest quadrant of the KDA will need to be upgraded to accommodate growth within this portion of the KDA.
-The capacity analysis will be refined at the time of development, based on additional site plan information.
+The capacity analysis will be refined at the time of development, based on additional site plan information and based on the recommendations of the Urban MESP Update Study.

-- 1. Development shall be required to submit a Functional Servicing Report in accordance with the requirements of Policy 5.3(7)(d) of the Part 1 Plan to demonstrate conformity with the recommendations of the Town's Urban MESP.
+- 1. Development shall be required to submit a Functional Servicing Report in accordance with the requirements of Policy 5.3(7)(d) of the Part 1 Plan to demonstrate conformity with the recommendations of the City's Urban MESP.
 The Functional Servicing Report shall, without limitation, address adequacy of the storm, sanitary and water systems, stormwater management including development impacts to groundwater and surface water resources.
-The Functional Servicing Report shall include supporting Geotechnical, Hydrogeological and Water Balance studies in accordance with the recommendations of the Town's Urban MESP.
+The Functional Servicing Report shall include supporting Geotechnical, Hydrogeological and Water Balance studies in accordance with the recommendations of the City's Urban MESP.
 The Geotechnical and Hydrogeological Report may be subject to peer review to strengthen the level of oversight of the development process. - 2.
-Development shall incorporate sustainable water conservation technologies and low impact development measures for stormwater volume control in accordance with the Town's approved Sustainability Metrics and the Town's Urban MESP. - 3.
-Should Council approve a Community Energy Plan for District Energy in the Bernard KDA, development shall design new buildings for district-energy readiness in accordance with the Town's Community Energy Plan.
+Development shall incorporate sustainable water conservation technologies and low impact development measures for stormwater volume control in accordance with the City's approved Sustainability Metrics and the City's Urban MESP. - 3.
+Should Council approve a Community Energy Plan for District Energy in the Bernard KDA, development shall design new buildings for district-energy readiness in accordance with the City's Community Energy and Emissions Plan.